-As of December 31, 2004, we employed 2,006 full-time employees and 35 part-time employees.
-Approximately 30 of our employees have organized but are not covered by a collective bargaining agreement.
+As of December 31, 2004, we employed 1,582 full-time employees and 77 part-time employees.
+None of our employees are represented by a labor union.
 We consider our relations with our employees to be satisfactory.

 Legislation and Regulation